-The training have been developed by our coach to give fencers who are staying home a much support for their growth possible.
+The training has been developed by our coaches to give fencers who are staying home as much support for their growth possible.
 These lessons are as close to the in-person training you can get without being in the club.

-We offer our workout, epee and saber virtual classes 5 days a week during the shelter-in period.
+We offer our workout, epee and saber virtual classes 5 days a week.

 The workouts and practice are provided online in real time through Zoom